vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 Here's the idea:

 Recall from the discussion at the very begining that the purpose of evidence is to answer someone (or ourself) when we are challenged on our beliefs.
-If we can't answer a challenge, then we don't have a right to hold on to the belief—we move from belief (niścayaḥ) to doubt (saṁśayaḥ).
+If we can't answer a challenge, then we don't have a right to hold on to the belief—we move from belief to doubt.
 The purpose of evidence is to answer doubt.
 So, if our theory doesn't provide the resources for answering doubt, then it won't work as a theory of evidence.

 Say we believe some fact F. Someone comes along and challenges us on this belief.